bitmovin/bitmovin-player-web-integrations-yospace/README.md

 #### Tizen Demo
 - Run `npm run build-tizen`
-- Import the Tizen folder(as Gemeral -> Existing Project) into your Tizen Studio and run as a Tizen Web Application
+- Import the Tizen folder(as General -> Existing Project) into your Tizen Studio and run as a Tizen Web Application

 ## Limitations